thegoodstuffshack/bad-apple-in-x86-assembly/README.md

 ## HOW TO RUN ON BARE-METAL

 - requires legacy boot capable computer
-- you will need to edit source with start CHS location of partition which can be found using:
+- you will need to edit the source code with your partitions start CHS, location of partition which can be found using:

 ```fdisk -x```